Naudria/github-pull-request-basics-v-000/README.md

 ## Overview:

-The concept of a pull request is unique to Github.
+The concept of pull requests is unique to Github.
 It is a request for the owner of a receiving repository (`learn-co-students` in the case of labs) to "pull" an update from _your_ "fork" of that repository.